 Packed lunch can be taken with you and in the evenings’ students can choose to eat out at a local restaurant or cook in by using the self-catering facilities.

 This project runs all year round except for the following dates:

 Students should fly to Colombo International Airport where they will be met by a representative of BPT and transferred to the BPT.
-At the end of the project students will be transferred to Colombo airport.
-During the project students will be transferred as necessary to their place of work.
-Students need to start work at 06:30 am on the Monday morning therefore we suggest students arrive on the Saturday to get used to the heat and get over the jet lag!
+At the end of the project, students will be transferred to Colombo airport.
+During the project, students will be transferred as necessary to their place of work.
+Students need to start work at 06:30 am on a Monday morning, therefore, we suggest students arrive on Saturday to get used to the heat and get over the jet lag!

-Work starts early and finishes early around 3pm.
+Work starts early and finishes early at around 3 pm.
 Students then have free time.